dcourtois/QmlDev/Readme.md

 Qml Dev
 -------

 This little project is a hot-reload test-bed for QML applications.
+This means that you run once, and then can edit your QML application during runtime.
+As soon as you save, the app is reloaded, taking your changes into account.
+Compilation / runtime errors are dynamically shown in place of the application if needed:

 ![demo](https://github.com/dcourtois/Images/raw/master/QmlDev/qmldev.gif)